 - Use a humidifier to keep your airways moist, which can help loosen mucus and make it easier to cough up.
 Don’t overuse your humidifier, as this can make it easier for bacteria to reproduce.

-- If vomiting, eat small portions at meals to reduce the volume of vomit.
+- If you are vomiting, eat small portions at meals to reduce the volume of vomit.

 - Reduce or eliminate your exposure to smoke from tobacco products or fumes from cooking and fireplaces.

-- Stay isolated from others as much as possible to keep the bacteria from spreading.
-This includes five days of isolation while you’re taking antibiotics.
+- Stay isolated from others as much as possible to keep the bacterial infection from spreading.
+This includes 5 days of isolation while you’re taking antibiotics.
 Wear a mask if you plan to be around others.

 Paroxysmal coughing from whooping cough is common in young children.
-Get your child vaccinated with the tetanus-diphtheria-pertussis (Tdap) vaccine to prevent them from being susceptible to infection by pertussis bacteria.
+Get your child vaccinated with the diphtheria-tetanus-pertussis (DTaP) or tetanus-diphtheria-pertussis (Tdap) vaccine to prevent them from being susceptible to infection by pertussis bacteria.

-If someone close to you has whooping cough, avoid touching or being near them until they’ve taken antibiotics for five days.
+If someone close to you has whooping cough, avoid touching or being near them until they’ve taken antibiotics for at least 5 days.

-Here are some other ways to help prevent paroxysmal coughing:
+Here are other ways to help prevent paroxysmal coughing: